adaptyteam/adapty-docs/versioned_docs/version-3.0/android-handling-events.md

 #### Actions

-When a user performs an action (like close, restore, login, open URL, or a custom action), the method below will be triggered.
+When a user performs an action (like clicking a close, restore, custom button, or opening a URL), this method will be triggered.
 You’ll need to define what each action should do.

-To identify the action, use its **Button action ID** from the Adapty Dashboard.
+The following built-in actions are supported:

+- `close`
+- `restore`
+- `openURL(url)`

+Custom actions are handled differently.
+For example, if a user taps a custom button, like **Login** or **Open another paywall**, the `custom(id)` will be triggered, where `id` is the **Button action ID** from the Adapty Dashboard.
+The ID for the custom action "login" is predefined, but for other custom actions, you can create your IDs, like "open_another_paywall".

-Here’s an example, but feel free to handle the actions in your own way:
+Here’s an example, but feel free to handle the actions in your way:

 ```kotlin title="Kotlin"
 override fun onActionPerformed(action: AdaptyUI.Action, context: Context) {